Quantization is a technique to reduce the computational and memory costs of running inference by representing the

 float32 ranges are computed.
 For weights it is quite easy since

-the actual range is know at quantization-time.
+the actual range is known at quantization-time.
 But it is less clear for activations, and different approaches exist:

 - Post training dynamic quantization: the range for each activation is computed on the fly at runtime.
 While this gives great results without too much work, it can be a bit slower than static quantization because of the overhead introduced by computing the range each time.
 It is also not an option on certain hardware.